Abraiz08/Gravity-Ninja/README.md

 character, and the score to file using the 's' key, or through the menu bar.
 - As a user, I want to be given the option to load my game state from file using the 'l' key, or through the menu bar.
 - As a user, I want to be able to exit the game through then menu bar.

+## Phase 4: task 2:

+Tue Mar 29 19:12:08 PDT 2022
+Spawned obstacle model.Obstacle@5d2bb922 at 775, 596.

+Tue Mar 29 19:12:08 PDT 2022
+Spawned obstacle model.Obstacle@32f60657 at 1008, 4.

+Tue Mar 29 19:12:08 PDT 2022
+Spawned obstacle model.Obstacle@32144b82 at 2, 159.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:08 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+Tue Mar 29 19:12:09 PDT 2022
+Moved obstacle model.Obstacle@5d2bb922 upwards.

+Tue Mar 29 19:12:09 PDT 2022
+Moved obstacle model.Obstacle@32f60657 downwards.

+Tue Mar 29 19:12:09 PDT 2022
+Moved obstacle model.Obstacle@32144b82 to the right.

+## Phase 4: task 3:

+GravityNinja contains a number of individual components such as PlayerCharacter and Obstacle.
+The Game class contains each of these classes as fields, and they are initialized as objects.
+All the behaviour is contained within these classes, and they are all implemented to work with one another in the Game class.
+The ui uses Game as a field in order to display everything together.

+If I had more time to develop this project, I would perform the following refactorings:

+-At the moment, each class in the ui package (except SplashScreen) contains a field of the Game class, which is then assigned to be the same game as GNGame in the constructor.
+I would change it so that there is only one Game in GNGame, and the other classes have a field of GNGame, through which Game is manipulated.

+-Obstacle and PlayerCharacter both have fields of the class Position, and a point on the map is represented by a Position object.
+This setup can be refactored into a hierarchy, in which I will create a new class 'Point' and make Position a superclass of PlayerCharacter, Obstacle, and Point.